Port of Koper: Before World War II

-Afterwar period
+Postwar period

 In investigating new possibilities for the development of Slovenian Istria, a group of enthusiasts began considering the potentials for construction of an international seaport.
 In 1957, they prepared an investment programme for the development of 135 metres of Koper's northern shore, while 23 May that year saw the foundation of the first handling and warehousing company Pristanišče Koper.
 Thus the new venture was established, employing local workers whose experience was crucial in the organisation of this new and intrepid undertaking.

 By August 1957, the Peter Klepec, a floating dredger had deepened the seabed along the northern shore of town, and concreting the area around the first berth began in December.
 At the same time, work began on a dyke across the Stanjon inlet, and thus the operative areas of the new port began to take shape by a continuous process of dredging and accumulation.
 The Port of Koper was eventually permitted to join the Association of Yugoslav Ports (Združenje jugoslovanskih luk), and in October 1958 received the state consent for its investment programme.
 At last due recognition was at hand.